The Verida protocol offers a lot of flexibility and controls around data access and encryption.

 Assumptions: The personal data is a single record and is stored in a Verida storage node on the Verida network._

 - Request a copy of a credential (ie: proof of address, KYC)

 - Request a user’s profile / preference record (dietary preferences, contact details, health preferences etc.)

 Scenario: An application wants to create a secure collection of databases where the data is owned and controlled by the end user

 Example: A developer creates a decentralized game and wants to create a custom database of game metadata to store for the user.
 The game metadata can only be unlocked by the user via a consent sign in message in the Verida Vault

 Assumptions: The data is proprietary to the application and a user is unlikely to want that data to be shared / used by other applications.

-Access to this data is typically “unlocked” in real time by sending a “Single Sign In” request to the user’s Vault, but the data isn’t visible by default in the Verida Vault.
+Access to this data is typically “unlocked” in real time by sending a Connection Request to the user's Vault request to the user’s Vault, but the data isn’t visible by default in the Verida Vault.

 Sharing access to lots of private data (Data synchronization)

 Scenario: A user has a lot of personal data stored in their Verida Vault that your application wants consent to securely read and write.